Sanjivan Lal: 1947: Brexit India

-The documentary is being produced by Swarnjit Singh, a U.S. based doctor in association with Sanjivan Lal's production company - Eclectic Films.
-The principal photography of the documentary got over on the 25th of March 2022 and is currently in post-production.
+The documentary is being presented and produced by Swarnjit Singh, a U.S. based doctor in association with Sanjivan Lal's production company - Eclectic Films.
+The principal photography of the documentary was completed on 25 March 2022 and is currently in post-production and expected to be ready by the end of May/beginning of June 2023.
 The documentary was shot in United Kingdom - London, Hull and Wales.
 In India, it was shot in New Delhi, Chandigarh, Mumbai, Plassey, Murshidabad and Buxar.
 The film has been shot by Jogendra Panda while the sound design is by Manas Ranjan Choudhury.
 The editor of this film is Prashant Naik and the associate director is Arjun Lal.

-For research purposes, the team had support from The National Library of India, Kolkata and Asiatic Library, Mumbai.
+For research purposes, the team had support from [National Library of India|The National Library of India, Kolkata] and Asiatic Library, Mumbai.
 Apart from these institutions, numerous books and research papers were also referred by Mr.Swarnjit Singh and Ms. Shama Zaidi.
 Shama Zaidi is also the writer of the film.
 She is a writer of films like M.S.Sathyu's Garam Hawa, Satyajit Ray's Shatranj ke Khiladi & Shayam Benegal's Discovery of India.
 Regarding the archive footage the main sources were British Pathe, AP Archive, Doordarshan and Films Division, Mumbai.
-The photographs were sourced by various institutions and individuals across the world with a big help coming from Mr. Philip Thornton the founder of the group East India Company & Raj Research Group, 1600-1919 on Facebook.
+The photographs were sourced by various institutions and individuals across the world with a big help coming from Mr. Philip Thornton the founder of the group East India Company & Raj Research Group, 1600–1919 on Facebook.